Google hopes Pixel 3 razzle-dazzle will blind you to its privacy problems

 Pixel 3, Google Home Hub and Pixel Slate: Everything Google announced at its fall event.

-Discuss: Google hopes Pixel 3, Home Hub keep your mind off its privacy issues
+Discuss: Google hopes Pixel 3, Home Hub distract you from its privacy issues

 Be respectful, keep it clean and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.